Sidney Crosby parades Stanley Cup through Halifax on his 30th birthday

 NHL superstar Sidney Crosby said it’s “just a number,” as he turned 30 on Monday and brandished the Stanley Cup in a parade that wound through Halifax in his native Nova Scotia.

 Crosby rode on the back of a white pickup truck as marshal of the city’s annual Natal Day parade, waving to thousands of fans who lined the streets for a glimpse of “Sid the Kid” and the revered cup.

-Crosby told reporters he’ll enjoy the celebrations before setting his sights on training camp with the Pittsburgh Penguins later this month.
+Crosby told reporters he’d enjoy the celebrations before setting his sights on training camp with the Pittsburgh Penguins later this month.
 The team will be making a bid for its third straight championship.

 “I have a pretty good understanding of how hard two is, so I don’t imagine what three must be like.
 I’d love to find out,” Crosby said.